-Yet, there are also various other professions that use CBT methods and techniques, such as life coaches or NLP practitioners.
-These professions do not require intensive training or lengthy education to incorporate the use of CBT techniques in their work.
+Yet, there are also various other professions that use CBT methods and techniques.
+This includes professions such as life coaches or NLP practitioners.
+These professions do not require intensive training or lengthy education.
 This means that you can take a CBT training course and learn all the basic techniques you can then use in another career.

 Taking the CBT training course by itself, however, does not make you automatically eligible to become a CBT therapist.

-Depending on which educational facility you attend, becoming a CBT therapist can cost thousands upon thousands of dollars, especially once you add up your undergraduate and graduate degree.
+Depending on which educational facility you attend, becoming a CBT therapist can cost tens of thousands of dollars.
+This is especially true once you add up your undergraduate and graduate degree.
 It is crucial to financially plan and map it out, as you would for any university-level program.

 The first step toward becoming a cognitive behavioral therapist involves earning a four-year bachelor’s degree.
 Usually, individuals choose a bachelor’s degree associated with social work or mental health.
 This can help build your initial foundation of understanding how humans work.